-- NICE recommends using the CHA2DS2-VASc assessment tool for stroke risk and the HAS-BLED tool for bleeding risk prior to and during anticoagulation.
+- NICE recommends using the CHA2DS2-VASc assessment tool for stroke risk and the ORBIT tool for bleeding risk prior to and during anticoagulation.

 - Risk factors for stroke included in CHA2DS2-VASc include prior ischaemic stroke, TIAs or thromboembolic events, heart failure, left ventricular systolic dysfunction, vascular disease, diabetes, hypertension, females and patients over 65 years.

 - Patients with a very low risk of stroke (CHA2DS2-VASc score of 0 for men or 1 for women) do not require any antithrombotic therapy for stroke prevention.

 - Oral anticoagulation should be offered to patients with confirmed diagnosis of AF in whom sinus rhythm has not been successfully restored within 48 hours of onset, patients who have had or are at high risk of recurrence of AF (eg, structural heart disease, prolonged history of AF longer than 12 months), a history of failed attempts at cardioversion, and patients with a greater risk of stroke than risk of bleeding.

 - Oral anticoagulation is with a vitamin K antagonist (eg, warfarin or, in non-valvular AF, with apixaban, dabigatran etexilate, rivaroxaban or edoxaban.